 Dip into our guide to learn of the best places to join family and friends for a beautiful Christmas meal in a great atmosphere on Mallorca this festive season.
 Eat, drink and be merry!

-Take a peek at our list of restaurants embracing the festive period with a spirited ambiance and special menus for couples, families and companies. […] Christmas and New Year’s Eve celebrations 2017
+Take a peek at our list of restaurants embracing the Christmas season with a festive ambiance and special menus for couples, families and companies. […] Christmas and New Year’s Eve celebrations

 Christmas and New Year hotel stays